-- Election of the three directors named in this proxy statement, Alison L. Hannah, Walter H. Moos and Raul R. Rodriguez, to the Board to hold office until the 2026 Annual Meeting of Stockholders ("Proposal No. 1"). - (2) To approve an amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to add an additional 4,000,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan. ("Proposal No. 2") - (3) Advisory approval of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers ("Proposal No. 3").
+- (1) Election of the two directors named in this proxy statement, Brian L. Kotzin and Gregg A. Lapointe, to the Board to hold office until the 2027 Annual Meeting of Stockholders ("Proposal No. 1"). - (2) Approval of an amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to add an additional 6,500,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan. ("Proposal No. 2"). - (3) Advisory approval of the compensation of the Company's named executive officers, as disclosed in this proxy statement in accordance with SEC rules ("Proposal No. 3").